 Denver, CO is winter home nowadays.

-My car got stuck in the snow, summer performance rubber on.
+My car got stuck in the snow, summer tires on.
 Yes, I know.
 Unable to dig it out, someone, unexpectedly, pulled over.
-Young father and daughter helped my car out of the white, in minutes.
+Young father and daughter helped me resolve, in minutes.

 Years on this side of the Atlantic would teach one that unsolicited achievements shared by unfamiliar faces at venues of the night life are, not so rarely, social dynamics' performance tools.
 He was different.
 Gracious.
 Sitting with them, I learned that he was a guitar player --a professional one, and identified myself as former colleague.
 Vastly illiterate about pop culture, I was afraid that I had not heard his music.
 I felt a current touring my spine in response to his sharing: I knew very well this one song of his, gifted to me by an American friend, on a blue Sunday of life.
 I had grown fondly of it; far away in time and space, I had once written a similar for a special being.